 Your voice in Frankfort and Washington

 Who has your back in the halls of the Capitol?
-To ensure your interests are represented in Frankfort and Washington, we operate an aggressive government affairs division that includes staff and contract lobbyists, a political action committee (PAC) and a key contact program.
-The Society also works closely with AICPA to educate and inform our federal lawmakers on issues of mutual importance to the profession.
-For more information about our lobbying efforts, contact Charles George at email@example.com or 502-736-1366.
+To protect and promote the CPA profession in Frankfort and Washington, we operate an aggressive government affairs division that includes staff and contract lobbyists, a political action committee (PAC) and a key contact program.
+The Society also works closely with the American Institute of CPAs (AICPA) to educate and inform our federal lawmakers on issues of mutual importance to the profession.
+For more information about our lobbying efforts, you may email email@example.com or call 502-266-5272.

-The Kentucky Department of Revenue recently launched a new practitioner-only hotline to answer compliance issues that specifically face tax practitioners.
+The Kentucky Department of Revenue is the taxing authority for the Commonwealth of Kentucky.
+KyCPA works with the Department on a regular basis to improve tax laws, regulation and guidance.
+The Department manages a practitioner-only hotline to answer compliance issues that specifically face tax practitioners.
 The toll-free hotline (844-751-5011) operates from 7:30 a.m. to 4 p.m., ET, Mon. through Fri.